symfony/symfony-docs/security.rst

 The ``firewalls`` section of ``config/packages/security.yaml`` is the *most* important section.
-A "firewall" is your authentication system: the firewall defines which parts of your application are secured and *how* your users will be able to authenticate (e.g. login form, API token, etc).
+A "firewall" is your authentication system: the firewall defines which parts of your application are secured and *how* your users will be able to authenticate (e.g. login form, API token).

 .. configuration-block::